 Having fixed the sample size, the last parameter in the calculation algorithm is the target word lists.
 This is perhaps the most crucial decision, since if a word is not in the target list it cannot be expanded if it appears in a query.
 Also, if the word is not in the target list, it cannot be added as a result of expanding a query.
-Fixing the number of target words at 4,000, we experimented with the selection of the target words based on their frequency.
+Fixing the number of target words at 4,000, we experimented with the location of the target words.
+The target words were selected based on their frequency.
+The baseline location were the most frequent words, omitting the context words.
 Consider a frequency ordered list for the sample.
 Words 1 through 200 would be the context words and, for offset 0, words 201 through 4,200 would be the target words.
 Other offsets slid the target words down the frequency list, selecting 4,000 words whose frequency in the sample decreased as the offset increased.
 In all cases, the 4,000 target words selected from the frequency list were augmented with any missing, non-stopped query words.
 This was done to ensure that all important query words would be in the target word list.
+From Table 8, we see that offset 0 provided the best performance.